mudcube/Event.js/README.md

    : mousewheel, devicemotion, shake
 </pre>
 ----------------------------------------------------
-NOTES
+Quirks with Typescript
 ----------------------------------------------------
 <pre>
-* When using other libraries that may have built in "Event" namespace, i.e. Typescript, you can use "eventjs" instead of "Event" for all example calls.
+* When using other libraries that have built in "Event" namespace, to prevent conflict use "eventjs" instead.
 </pre>
 ----------------------------------------------------
-*	There are two ways to add/remove events with this library.
+*	Three ways to add/remove events (and why)
 ----------------------------------------------------
 <pre>
 // Retains "this" attribute as target, and overrides native addEventListener.